 Bodegas Bhilar (derived from the Basque word for Elvillar) encompasses his Rioja production, with less than 10,000 bottles for each wine.
 Lágrimas de Graciano (€6) is the only varietal in the portfolio and spends 12 months in tank.
-It is made with purchased grapes, as is the case with part of the Bhilar Plots (€11) production, a blend where Tempranillo is the dominant variety.
-It is fresh and mineral and spends 14 months in oak although it needs some extra time in bottle to be at its best.
-DSG Phincas 2010 (70% Tempranillo, 15% Graciano, 10% Garnacha and 5% Viura, 17€) applies the idea of a single vineyard wine and is complex, with fresh black fruit and elegant tannins.
+It is made with purchased grapes, as is the case with part of the Bhilar Plots (€11) production, a village blend where Tempranillo is the dominant variety.
+It is fresh and mineral and spends 16 months in 225 and 500-litre oak barrels.
+His provider follows his guidelines and only applies sulphur and transports the grapes on a small tractor.
+Phincas (70% Tempranillo, 15% Graciano, 10% Garnacha and 5% Viura, 17€) follows a single vineyard concept and is complex, with fresh black fruit and elegant tannins.

 On the granite and slate soils of Sierra de Francia, on the southern edge of the province of Salamanca, David makes two wines with local variety Rufete and children’s tale names: Phinca Encanto (€20, Encanto means charming) is an elegant, mineral red which resembles a Mediterranean Pinot Noir (it is believed that Rufete is a mutation of this grape); and Phinca Durmiente (€38), made from Rufete Blanco, a minority variety with vines scattered around the region thus requiring considerable selection efforts.

-La Malkerida (€6.75) and El Sueño de Bruno (€18) are the product of his partnership with UK-based sommelier Bruno Murciano, who was born in Valencia.
-David has reinterpreted the local Bobal wines, leaving rusticity and tannins to one side and focusing on elegance and fruit.
+La Malkerida (€6.75) is the result of his partnership with UK-based sommelier Bruno Murciano, who was born in Valencia.
+David has reinterpreted the local Bobal variety, leaving rusticity and tannins to one side and focusing on elegance and fruit.